 - Conversion of the reactor to Low Enriched Uranium (LEU) fuel.
 Actual conversion of the MITR awaits successful safety testing and qualification of the fuel.

-ATR User Facility Call for Proposals
+Nuclear Science User Facilities Call for Proposals